 GATHER MATERIALS Check the list of materials and suppliers included in this guide.
 Of particular importance is the quality of the sign board and paint, as they will determine the quality and longevity of the barn quilt.

 Traditionally, barn quilts were painted on exterior plywood or MDO, a special coated plywood.
 However; quilt trail groups have reported that over time those materials have warped and not held the paint as well.
 Additionally, plywood is very heavy, which makes it difficult to install.
 As a result, more and more barn quilt trails are using a light weight Aluminum Composite Board instead of plywood.
 This board has been used by the sign industry for years and is highly recommended for its durability.

 PREPARE THE ALUMINUM COMPOSITE SHEET The recommended Aluminum Composite Sheet comes already primed on both sides.
+However, we take the extra step to prime it again.
 If your finished quilt block requires a smaller size than the 4’x8’ sheet, the Alabama Barn Quilt Trail has a video that shows how to cut the composite sheets.
 See: https://www.youtube.com/watch?v=9EEQVDrJehc&feature=youtu.be Once your sheet is the desired size, follow these steps:

 Remove the protective film from each side slowly and carefully to avoid static build-up.

 Pre-clean the surface with isopropyl alcohol, using non-colored cloth for best results.